Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Maret 2026 16.56.42 UTC
+- WIB: Selasa, 3 Maret 2026 17.54.54 UTC
-- WITA: Selasa, 3 Maret 2026 17.56.42 UTC
+- WITA: Selasa, 3 Maret 2026 18.54.54 UTC
-- WIT: Selasa, 3 Maret 2026 18.56.42 UTC
+- WIT: Selasa, 3 Maret 2026 19.54.54 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: success
+Kategori: nature